Parenting agreements

 Parenting orders

-If parents continue to disagree about parenting arrangements, they may need a parenting order from a family court.
+If parents continue to disagree about parenting arrangements, they may need the court to determine the parenting arrangement.

-Parents may also make an agreement between them, but want it put into formal court orders ‘consent orders’.
+Parents may also make an agreement between them, but want it put into formal ‘consent orders’.

 The Australian Government has published a handbook on how to develop parenting orders Parenting Orders – what you need to know.
 This is a resource for separating parents, legal practitioners and other family law professionals, to help prepare clear and practical parenting orders that focus on the best interests of the children.

-The Family Courts also have “Do It Yourself Kits” and guidance about applying for parenting orders:
+The family courts also provide guidance about applying for parenting orders:

 What to consider when making a parenting agreement